What should I expect after a burn injury?

 Skin graft surgery may be required for patients where damage is severe.
 This type of surgery involves transplanting healthy skin removed from another location on the patient’s body to the location of the burn.
 Split-thickness skin grafts or full-thickness skin grafts may be used.
 The epidermis, as well as the dermis, are used for split-thickness skin grafting.
 Full-thickness skin grafts are used for more serious burns and include transplants of blood supply and muscles.

-Professional Medical Treatment
+Other Professional Medical Treatment

 A physician may begin treatment of the burns as well as complications resolved due to burning once a patient arrives at a medical facility.
 The patient may receive antibiotics to prevent infection and intravenous fluids from preventing dehydration.
 Skin grafts or other surgical techniques are often used by physicians to recreate the protective layer of skin which was burned.